evylang/evy/docs/builtins.md

 the same, the program will print the failed test and terminate with exit status 1.

-`test` optionally takes a message or a formatted message with arguments to print along with the failed test as a third and following arguments:
+`test` optionally takes a message or a format string with arguments to print along with the failed test as a third and following arguments:

 #### Example